 The Sprout Small Producer of the Year Award is an annual award, nominated by you, the local community to recognise and award a farmer in Tasmania who you think is doing a great job at 'Growing Good' in your local community!

-This award is for a small farming business, producing either fresh fruit or vegetables or meat, in an ethical, sustainable and small scale method in Tasmania.
+This award is for a small farming business, producing either fresh fruit or vegetables, meat or eggs in an ethical, sustainable and small scale method in Tasmania.

 We look for farmers how:

 - contributes to and engages with their local community and the food community in Tasmania

 - strives to leave the land they are on in a better state than when it came to them

 Nominations open on 1st October 2021 - Click here to complete the nomination form.

 The Sprout Producer Award has been sponsored by Blundstone Australia since 2016.